About MSU Teacher Residency

 For more information email email@example.com.

 Field experiences for residency block I will take place in summer programs operated by the partner school districts and early childhood programs identified by the partner districts.
-During residency blocks II, III, and IV, residents will complete all field experiences in an assigned elementary classroom with guided visits to additional settings such as special education classrooms, classrooms serving English Language Learners, and specific content classrooms.
+During subsequent residency, residents will complete all field experiences in an assigned elementary classroom with guided visits to additional settings such as special education classrooms, classrooms serving English Language Learners, and specific content classrooms.

-The curriculum is designed so that a resident may be issued a three- year non-renewable teaching license after completing the initial licensure courses (Early Literacy I, and Teaching Elementary STEM).
+The curriculum is designed so that a resident may be issued a three- year non-renewable resident teaching license after completing the initial licensure courses (Early Literacy I, and Teaching Elementary STEM).
 This will allow the district to use the resident as an elementary teacher while completing the residency curriculum if they so choose.
 An alternative to this is for the resident to be employed as either a teacher assistant or other paraprofessional in an elementary classroom within the partner school district while completing the residency curriculum.
+The resident license is converted to a regular teaching license after completing all program requirements and passing licensure exams.